Swastik-Shukla/AnthropicMCPCourse/README.md

+## My learnings from the course Introduction to Model Context Protocol by Anthropic and Skilljar.

+Below is the readme.md from the provided resources and I do not claim ownership of this text.

 # MCP Chat

 MCP Chat is a command-line interface application that enables interactive chat capabilities with AI models through the Anthropic API.
 The application supports document retrieval, command-based prompts, and extensible tool integrations via the MCP (Model Control Protocol) architecture.